cosden/cosden.github.io/_posts/2019-09-26-what-is-an-rse.md

 This question has plagued me for months, maybe years.
 It’s been the subject of surprisingly opinionated discussions and intense debate within the community.
 I've come to the conclusion that, like it or not, definitions are important, perhaps critically important, because they create an identity.
 You can’t answer the questions “am I an RSE?” or “how do I become an RSE?” without defining the term RSE.

 This post is my attempt, in a somewhat cohesive manner, to present my _current_ thinking.
-I've struggled with two somewhat conflicting definitions and have recently decided they don’t need to be mutually exclusive.
+I struggle with two somewhat conflicting definitions and have recently decided they don’t need to be mutually exclusive.
 I would like to openly welcome comments and feedback, because I don’t think this is close to being finalized.
 Community discussion and congenial debate is the way we are all going to sort this out.
 Reach out on twitter ([@iancosden](https://twitter.com/iancosden)), the US-RSE Slack workspace ([usrse.slack.com](https://usrse.slack.com)), or just email me (I'm sure you can find it).

 The first RSE definition is fairly narrow and relates to my day job as the Manager of the Princeton Research Software Engineering Group.
 Since the group’s inception it’s been critical that I clearly define the mission of the group to the campus community.
 This means explaining what a RSE is to faculty, students, researchers, other research computing staff, and new RSEs themselves.
 I have to write job descriptions, arrange and assign projects, and supervise people explicitly in roles with the title “Research Software Engineer.”
 The definition of a _Princeton_ RSE, therefore, has to be distinct and well-defined.

 The second is a broader definition as it relates to the [US-RSE Association](https://us-rse.org).
 I’ve been actively involved in the organization since the beginning and I think it’s no secret that I am eager to see a professional association to support current and future RSEs.
 The goals of the organization are [here](https://us-rse.org/mission) and I’m 100% behind them.
 Many people have asked, and will continue to ask, “am I an RSE?” or “do I belong in the US-RSE?”
 In this context, the definition of what constitutes an RSE is essential as we strive to develop a unique group identity.

-Recently I've come realize that that the Princeton RSE is just a subset or one of many possibilities that fits within the larger US-RSE definition.
-To illustrate this, I'll start with the narrower specific definition that we use at Princeton, and then step back to _my interpretation_ of the broader umbrella definition we've settled on for the US-RSE Association.

 ## What is a Princeton RSE?